sh3lk/mx/website/docs.md

 locations = "./ssh_locations.txt"
 ```

-The `[serviceweaver]` section of the config file specifies the compiled Service
+The `[mx]` section of the config file specifies the compiled Service
-Weaver binary.
+MX binary.
 The `[ssh]` section contains the set of machines where your
 application should be deployed, as well as per listener configuration.
 The set of
 machines is specified as follows in `ssh_locations.txt`: